-both [1] customarily and actually treated as private by its owner and [2] provided to the government under an assurance of privacy, the information is 'confidential' within the meaning of Exemption 4."
-This definition is broader than the National Parks test and permits agencies to withhold a larger category of information from FOIA's disclosure mandate.
-But the Supreme Court did not define the precise boundaries of its new test in FMI; although the Court determined that "[a]t least the first condition" must be present for information to qualify as confidential, it did not decide whether the government must always provide assurances that information will be kept private in order for information to fall within Exemption 4's coverage.
+withhold a larger category of information from FOIA's disclosure mandate.
+The Supreme Court, however, did not define the precise boundaries of its new test in FMI; although the Court determined that "[a]t least the first condition" must be present for information to qualify as confidential, it did not decide whether the government must always provide assurances that information will be kept private in order for information to retain its confidential character and thus fall within Exemption 4's coverage.
+The Court in FMI explained that it need not reach the issue because the government had provided such assurances of privacy through regulation limiting the public disclosure of the information at issue.
+Although the government had provided assurances of privacy by regulation in FMI, satisfying the second prong of the Court's test, the Court did not elaborate on the form the assurance of privacy must take in order to satisfy Exemption 4.